SynaneticsLtd/syn-support-portainer-concept/README.md

-# WatchTower Concept
+# Portainer Concept

-Initial idea: Deploy the Watchtower image locally to appliances to monitor for image upgrades and automatically update them.
+Initial idea: Deploy an instance of portainer image locally to appliances to monitor for image upgrades and automatically update them.
 The ideal long-term solution would involve running them from Cloud Run, enabling full CI/CD implementation and allowing for notification and heartbeat integration.

-Opened for further contributions and ideas.

-- **GitHub - [containrrr/watchtower](https://github.com/containrrr/watchtower)**: A process for automating Docker container base image updates.
-- **GitHub - [yorkshire-and-humber-care-record/fhir-appliance](https://github.com/yorkshire-and-humber-care-record/fhir-appliance)**: Documentation and configuration files for running Interweave Connect (aka FHIR Appliance).
+It was recently discovered it is possible to attach a portainer agent to a portainer server so create a centralized management portal.
+Further investigation is required to identify the possibilities.

 ---